 Every workplace has its unique cast of characters.
 There's the office gossip who knows more about my personal life than I do, the overzealous intern who treats the photocopier like a spaceship, and the IT guy who communicates exclusively in binary code.
-Together, they create a sitcom-worthy stand-up comedy routine (which I practice in the bathroom mirror during lunch breaks).
+Together, they create a sitcom-worthy including the mysterious options nobody dares to ensemble, providing endless material for my stand-up comedy routine (which I practice in the bathroom mirror during lunch breaks).